noctemhealth/employee_reviews_and_compensation/README.md

 This evaluation will include a peer review (confidential but not anonymous); it is our belief that great contributions do not happen in a bubble - work happens in the context of our team and it is important to always mind where it comes from and where it goes.

-To your review, please come prepared to advocate for your performance in either your current level or to make a case for "leveling-up".
+For your review, please come prepared to advocate for your performance in either your current level or to make a case for "leveling-up".
 Also be prepared to share expectations and how they were met or not met.

 After [discussion](#discussion-items) and sharing the aggregated themes from your [peer review](#peer-review-questions), we'll ask that you take a few days to reflect then share the points & themes that were most salient to you via email.